|Trail Features:||Outstanding Views, Lakes, Wildflowers|

 From the lower lake the trail begins to climb again.
 Hikers will ascend more than 500 feet in a little over a half-mile to reach the middle lake at 11,500 feet.
 The Upper Blue Lake is a little more than a quarter-mile away, and sits at an elevation of 11,720 feet.
 Here you'll have outstanding views of Mt.
 Sneffels, as well as 13,809-foot Dallas Peak and 13,694-foot Gilpin Peak looking towards the south.

 The areas surrounding the three lakes offer a profusion of wildflowers in the summer.
 Once the winter snow melts hikers can enjoy blue columbine, purple larkspur, lupine, Indian paintbrush, alpine avens, red queen's crown and pink moss campion.
+The best times for viewing wildflowers are usually from around mid-July to mid-August.

 If you're considering making the climb to the summit of Mt.
 Sneffels you should note that the last couple hundred feet to the top is characterized by loose volcanic rock and eroded sections of trail, making this more of a mountaineering route than a hike.
 I highly recommend reading Gary Roach's Colorado Fourteeners guide before attempting this route.